Barn Door Junction Plate

 What junction plates do

-A junction plate joins two barn door track sections end-to-end, creating a continuous run of any length.
+A junction plate — also called a track connector, connector plate, or track joiner — joins two barn door track sections end-to-end, creating a continuous run of any length.
 The plate bridges the joint between the two sections, keeping them aligned so the rollers cross from one section to the next without catching or dropping.

 When you need junction plates

-For track lengths beyond what's listed in any product page, email us at info@thebarndoorhardwarestore.com before ordering.
+For track lengths beyond what's listed on any product page, email us at info@thebarndoorhardwarestore.com before ordering.
 We'll confirm the right combination of track sections and junction plates for your specific run length.

 How to install a junction plate